viren242/react-redux-project/bulletin-board-app/README.md

 # WHAT IS THIS PROJECT ABOUT?

-=> Implemented "" using State Management with "REDUX".
+This is a 'Bulletin Board' app developed using State Management with 'Redux'.

 # Getting Started with Create React App